ManojVattikuti/RootWorkSample/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Softwares to install on your local machine

 ```
 ChefDK